Renset/linkq/README.md

 <img width="260" alt="CleanShot 2023-05-20 at 23 22 19@2x" src="https://github.com/Renset/linkq/assets/364877/e814ac4e-6910-4e52-b094-335825454b7b">

+## Firewall limitations
+The quality is measured based on ping jitter, that's why IMCP packets shouldn't be blocked by your ISP/Firewall.
+Otherwise, the app will display unrelevant 'disconnected' status.

 ## Motivation
 I just wanted to create a simple utility which will show me when I have glitches in my internet connection during my Zoom calls, taking into account some strange [Macbook Wi-Fi issues](https://developer.apple.com/forums/thread/97805).